jktrn/enscribe.dev-hexo/source/_posts/writeups/byu/osint-compilation.md

 ---

+{% challenge %}
-## Murder Mystery 🧢
+title: Murder Mystery 🧢

-{% box %}
-While searching for secrets of the past, you find a scrap of paper that contains the following information:<br><br>
+description: While searching for secrets of the past, you find a scrap of paper that contains the following information:<br><br>`0110111001110010011010000111000001101001011001000100110001001011110100001111`<br>June 29, 1902<br><br>Because you’re great at OSINT, you trace this information back to a famous inscription.
+What is that inscription?<br>Flag - `byuctf{inscription_with_underscores}`<br>Note, the flag will not include the name or dates found in the inscription.

-`0110111001110010011010000111000001101001011001000100110001001011110100001111`
-June 29, 1902<br><br>

-Because you’re great at OSINT, you trace this information back to a famous inscription.
-What is that inscription?
-Flag - `byuctf{inscription_with_underscores}`
-Note, the flag will not include the name or dates found in the inscription.
+genre: osint
+solvers: Battlemonger
+points: 499
-{% endbox %}
+{% endchallenge %}

 Instantly, we moved to [Cyberchef](https://gchq.github.io/CyberChef/) for the binary conversion, and it resulted in `nrhpidLKÐ`.
 We thought it was garbage at first, until a teammate noticed "NRHP ID" within the string, which is related to the [National Register of Historic Places](https://history.idaho.gov/nrhp/).
 Since there's a historic date also in the description, we can immediately conclude that this is the correct path to take.
 We isolated the last part and converted it into decimal instead - `80002319`.

 Following the trail for `NRHP ID 80002319`, we found this [UpWiki Page](https://en.upwiki.one/wiki/Jesse_James_Home_Museum) About the "Jesse James Home Museum", which is the location registered under this ID.

-When I looked up "jesse james famous inscription", I found a [Smithsonian Magazine](https://photocontest.smithsonianmag.com/photocontest/detail/the-original-grave-site-of-jesse-james-located-in-the-yard-of-the-james-fam/) page that photographs Mr. James' grave:
+When we looked up "jesse james famous inscription", we found a [Smithsonian Magazine](https://photocontest.smithsonianmag.com/photocontest/detail/the-original-grave-site-of-jesse-james-located-in-the-yard-of-the-james-fam/) page that photographs Mr. James' grave:

 {% cimage url:/asset/byu/mystery1.png width:600 %}